ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 **Purpose**: Prioritize high-importance areas in limited dialogue and deep-dive into ambiguous areas

 **Action Guidelines**:
-- Appropriately use depth-direction and breadth-direction interviews to find optimal interview paths
+- Appropriately use depth-direction and breadth-direction interviews to find optimal interview paths.
-- Depth: Deep-dive with depth-direction interviews for ambiguous or important areas
+- Depth: Deep-dive with depth-direction interviews for ambiguous or important areas.
-- Breadth: Conduct breadth-direction interviews to expand to other topics according to information gathering status
+- Breadth: Conduct breadth-direction interviews to expand to other topics according to information gathering status.
-- Probabilistic exploration: Output optimal interview paths with their probabilities
+- Probabilistic exploration: Output optimal interview paths with their probabilities.
+Uses the most appropriate probability distribution according to the conversation.

 **Thinking Example**:
 ```